ccorcos/elmish/v7/README.md

   flyd.on(render, vdom$)
   // handle http side-effect
   const http$ = flyd.map(partial(app.http, action$), state$)
-  const resolve = http => HTTPCache.resolve(http)
+  const resolve = http => HttpService.resolve(http)
   flyd.on(resolve, http$)
 }
 ```

-In this case, `HTTPCache` maintains a mutable state of all requests.
+In this case, `HttpService` maintains a mutable state of all requests.
 It parses
 the declarative lazy tree representation of all the HTTP requests of the app,
 and fires off any requests that aren't already in flight.
 And when a request
-comes back, HTTPCache will fire the associated callback function.
+comes back, HttpService will fire the associated callback function.

 Here's a component that fetched a random gif from Giphy using this declarative
 HTTP "service".